Caseware Master Product & Services Agreement

 - not use, misuse or otherwise access the Services in any way which may impair the functionality of the Services or impair the ability of Caseware to deliver the Services to others;

-- comply with applicable privacy and/or data protection laws in relation to the collection, use and disclosure of any personally identifiable information or personal data belonging to Customer's clients that may be included in Subscriber Data;
+- comply with applicable privacy and/or data protection laws in relation to the collection, use and disclosure of any personally identifiable information or Personal Data belonging to Customer's clients that may be included in Subscriber Data;

-- maintain commercially reasonable and appropriate administrative, physical, and technical safeguards for protection of the security, and integrity of Subscriber Data any time it is not in the Services;
+- maintain commercially reasonable and appropriate administrative, physical, and technical safeguards for the protection of the security, and integrity of Subscriber Data any time it is not in the Services;

 - be responsible for the accuracy, quality, integrity, and legality of any content uploaded by Customer into the Services;